Near Hanover in King William County, Virginia — The American South (Mid-Atlantic)

 Erected by Virginia Civil War Trails.

 Location.
 37° 43.32′ N, 77° 17.176′ W. Marker is near Hanover, Virginia, in King William County.
 Marker is on Nelson Bridge Road (County Route 615) 0.9 miles north of River Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Hanover VA 23069, United States of America.
+Touch for directions.

-Regarding Nelsonís Crossing.
-On the lower left is a period photo.
-The
+Regarding Nelson’s Crossing.
+On the lower

 On the right is a map detailing troop movements into Hanover County.
 The map carries the caption, The Army of the Potomac made better marching time by crossing the Pamunkey River at two different spots.